Student Loan Basics

 Borrow Wisely: Only Borrow What You Need for Educational Expenses.

-These funds must be repaid to the federal government.
 Funding for federal student loans comes directly from the US Department of Education.
 To apply, you must fill out the FAFSA online at studentaid.gov.
 Direct loans must be used for educational expenses only.
 Students must be registered in and maintain at least 6 credit hours in their program of study.
 Students failing to maintain this enrollment status will lose in-school status deferment and may be ineligible for future loan disbursements for the semester or academic year.
 There are 2 types of Federal Direct Student Loans:

 • Subsidized - Subsidized loans are interest free until the end of your 6-month grace period.
 Eligibility is based on financial need as determined by the FAFSA.